K-12 Educational Policy

-About the K-12 Education Policy Concentration at Rossier
+About the K-12 Education Policy Concentration at USC Rossier

 At the leading edge of education policy research and reform are our faculty in the K-12 Education Policy concentration, where their work informs local, state and national legislation and helps shape education policy and practice around the country and beyond.
 Our faculty combines some of the nation’s leading K-12 policy scholars working on school finance, governance and reform, with distinguished educational leaders who have themselves led major school districts and other institutions.
 This unique blend of research and clinical faculty, who work together in developing programs designed to help graduates make a difference in urban education.